Fair Coin Flipping: Tighter Analysis and the Many-Party Case: Bounding Online-Binomial Games via Linear Programs

 \subsection{The Linear Program}

 In this section we present a linear program which we show characterizes \emph{all} possible strategies $S$ of the adversary in the binomial game.
 The linear program captures not only deterministic strategies, but any strategy, including probabilistic strategies.
 Thus, finding the best strategy for the adversary is equivalent to finding the optimal solution to the linear program.
 The linear program and its dual appear in Figure \ref{fig:basicLP}.
 The primal LP has variables $a_v$ for every \withHintState $v$ that represent the probability that the strategy aborts at state $v$.
 The LP is, of course, specific for each family of binomial games under consideration (with its specific states, number of rounds etc.).
-The following two lemmas show that the linear program exactly characterizes all feasible strategies for the adversary.
+The following lemma shows that every strategy for the adversary induces a feasible solution for the linear program with the same value.

-\begin{lemma}[Strategy to LP solution] Let $\Stateless$ be an adversarial strategy for the $m$-round binomial game $\game_{m,\eps,f}$.
-For any $v \in \widehat{V}$ let $a^\Stateless_v$ be the probability that the strategy aborts at state $v$, where probability is taken over the randomness of both the game and possibly the strategy (formally, $a^\Stateless_v = \pr{U_\Stateless=v}$) .
-Then, $a^\Stateless_v$ is a feasible solution to the linear program.
-Moreover, the objective value $\sum_{v\in \widehat{V}}\ a^\Stateless_v \cdot (c_v-v_v)$ is the bias obtained by strategy $\Stateless$. \end{lemma}
+\begin{lemma}[Strategy to LP solution] Let $\Strgy$ be an adversarial strategy for the $m$-round binomial game $\game_{m,\eps,f}$.
+For any $v \in \widehat{V}$ let $a^\Strgy_v$ be the probability that the strategy aborts at state $v$, where probability is taken over the randomness of both the game and possibly the strategy (formally, $a^\Strgy_v = \pr{U_\Strgy=v}$) .
+Then, $a^\Strgy_v$ is a feasible solution to the linear program.
+Moreover, the objective value $\sum_{v\in \widehat{V}}\ a^\Strgy_v \cdot (c_v-v_v)$ is the bias obtained by strategy $\Strgy$. \end{lemma}

-\begin{proof} Let $\Stateless$ be an $m$-round strategy.
-Obviously, $a^\Stateless_v \geq 0$.
+\begin{proof} Let $\Strgy$ be an $m$-round strategy.
+Obviously, $a^\Strgy_v \geq 0$.
 Using \cref{clm:bias_of_strategy}, we have:

-Next, we prove that for every states $u<v$, given that $u$ occurred, the events: $v$, and $U_\Stateless=u$, are independent.
-Formally:

-Assume $u$ belong to the $i$-th round, and $v$ belong to the $j$-th round, and denote: $u=\seq{\rnd-i+1,b_u,h_u}$ and $v=\seq{\rnd-j+1,b_v,h_v}$.
-Given that the game visits $u=\seq{\rnd-i+1,b_u,h_u}$, the random variables $C_1, \ldots, C_i$ as well as the hints at rounds $1$ to $i$ are constants.
-In this case the event that the adversary decides to terminate at round $u$ ($U_\Stateless=u$) depends only on the random coins tossed by the adversary.
-On the other hand, given that the game visits $u$, the event that the game visits $v=\seq{\rnd-j+1,b_v,h_v}$ depends on the random variables $C_i, \ldots, C_j$ (note, however, that the random variable $C_i$ depends on the hint at round $i$ and therefore on the state $u$).
-Since the above two random sources are disjoint, we conclude that the events are independent.
-Thus, we have: